 In other words, AR refers to the outstanding invoices your business has or the money your customers owe you, while AP refers to the outstanding bills your business has or the money you owe to others.

-Why are AR and AP important?
+Importance of AR and AP

 Keeping track of your ARs and APs helps you understand the health of your business finance.
 Regularly maintaining records ensures that you are up to date with who owes you money or who you owe money to, allowing you to be fully aware of your financial situation.
 This allows you to know how much money you have at your disposal, and how much money you will be paying for all your bills.